 For more information about the 15 support categories in your NDIS plan, read all about it here.

-This is the 9th article in our series of blog article how the NDIS funds supports.
+This is the ninth article in our ‘Making the NDIS work for you’ series, in which we tackle how the NDIS funds all kinds of supports.
 Read the other articles here:

 - Playing sport